 For instance, we recommend combining Canva and Kajabi for the ultimate visual branding experience.
 Create headers for your content and other images to help market your course online.

-If you’re thinking about creating an online learning library, you might already produce content for the web.
-Your existing content can serve as a treasure trove of useful data.
+If you’re thinking about creating an online learning library, don’t look further than the content you might already produce for the web.
+Your existing content can serve as a treasure trove of valuable data!

-Using a data and measurement tool like Google Analytics to identify your best-performing content.
-How do people find that content?
-How long do they stay on the page?
-What’s your average bounce rate?
-Which content topics tend to garner the most traffic and conversions?
-All these data points can help you refine the content you create for your lessons and give you a roadmap for how to create an online course that’s successful right out the gate.
+Use a data and measurement tool like Google Analytics to identify your best-performing content.
+From traffic metrics to conversion rates, it will have all the available page metrics you’ll need to refine your content for your lessons and give you a roadmap for how to create an online course that’s successful right out the gate.

-On the other hand, maybe you haven’t ever blogged or created online content before.
-There’s still hope!
+On the other hand, maybe you've never blogged or created online content before.
+That’s okay!

-Instead of mining your own content, look at other people’s content in the same niche as yours.
+Instead of mining your own content, look at other people’s content in the same niche as yours for direction.

 Create a list of long-tail keywords relevant to your course, then conduct Google searches to see who your competitors are.
 Which content ranks highest?
 Study those pieces and find ways in which you could improve upon the material for your own coursework.